Leibniz-HBI/spiderexpress/README.md

 ## Installation

-In order to use `ponyexpress` you need to have Python 3.8 or higher and poetry installed on your system.
+In order to use `spiderexpress` you need to have Python 3.8 or higher and poetry installed on your system.

-1. Clone the repository `git clone https://github.com/Leibniz-HBI/ponyexpress.git`.
+1. Clone the repository `git clone https://github.com/Leibniz-HBI/spiderexpress.git`.
-2. Install the dependencies `cd ponyexpress` and `poetry install`.
+2. Install the dependencies `cd spiderexpress` and `poetry install`.
 3. Activate the virtual environment `poetry shell`
-4. Run the CLI `ponyexpress --help`.
+4. Run the CLI `spiderexpress --help`.

 In the future we will provide a PyPI package which will make the installation process much easier.